danielsantander/cyberdev/kali-linux/EYNTKAM.md

 ```

 ## netcat
 Allows users to read & write data over a network connection.
+Use it to execute remote commands, pass files back and forth, or even open a remote shell.

 Usage, where host is either a numeric IP address or s symbolic hostname, and port is either a numeric port a service name